howard-tzw/vue-select/docs/docs/guide/localization.md

 ## Right to Left

-Vue Select supports RTL using the standard HTML API using the `dir` prop.
+Vs Vue3 Select supports RTL using the standard HTML API using the `dir` prop.

 ```html
 <v-select dir="rtl"></v-select>